neuroallyai/cookiecutter-neuroally-ai/README.md

 6. Set up your development environment (either using Conda or pip based on your choice during generation).

-7. Start building your amazing neuro-inclusive AI application!
+7. Start building your excellent neuro-inclusive AI application!

 ## Project Structure (Generated)